 Say goodbye to soggy greens and token tomatoes.
 Ditch that vapid bowl of veggies for something with a little more pizazz.
-If you follow our suggestions below, the next salad you make will be one you actually can’t wait to eat!
+If you follow our suggestions, the next salad you make will be one you actually can’t wait to eat!

 We all know we should eat more greens, but sadly, they don’t always look that appealing.
 A plate piled high with bruised iceberg lettuce, whole tomatoes, dried-out carrot shreds, and way too much red onion is an all-too-common sight.